 Dearborn Heights is a larger medium-sized city located in the state of Michigan.
-With a population of 56,145 people and 16 constituent neighborhoods, Dearborn Heights is the 25th largest community in Michigan.
+With a population of 55,353 people and 16 constituent neighborhoods, Dearborn Heights is the 25th largest community in Michigan.

 Also of interest is that Dearborn Heights has more people living here who work in computers and math than 95% of the places in the US.

 Dearborn Heights is a somewhat ethnically-diverse city.
 The people who call Dearborn Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dearborn Heights residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dearborn Heights include Polish, German, Irish, and Italian.
+Important ancestries of people in Dearborn Heights include Lebanese, Polish, German, Irish, and English.

 Foreign born people are also an important part of Dearborn Heights's cultural character, accounting for 21.48% of the city’s population.

 The most common language spoken in Dearborn Heights is English.
 Other important languages spoken here include Arabic and Polish.